SpikeInterface/spikeinterface/doc/installation.rst

 It is also sometimes useful to have local copies of :code: `neo` and :code:`probeinterface` to make changes to the code.
-To achieve this, repeat the first set of commands, replacing `https://github.com/SpikeInterface/spikeinterface.git` with the appropriate repository in the first block above.
+To achieve this, repeat the first set of commands, replacing `https://github.com/SpikeInterface/spikeinterface.git` with the appropriate repository in the first code block of this section.

 For beginners
 -------------